lancsunise/stayathome/05_participation.md

 ## Spotted an error?

 Have you found any errors somewhere in the text?
-Or you want to contribute some challenges, cool URLs, or other CS facts.
-Consider contributing.
+Would you like to contribute some challenges, cool URLs, or other CS facts?

 ## How can I contribute?

 The way (some) software professionals do.
 Via pull requests on github.
 This booklet is shared [here](https://github.com/lancsunise/stayathome).

 When developers work on a big project they use a version control system (e.g. git).
 Keeping code under a version control helps immensely to build software.
 But, a version control is not only limited to the code.
 Text, books, or virtually any files are allowed under a version control system, allowing you to see the whole history of files.
 The benefit of a version control system in our case is that if you find an error in the text, then you have the complete freedom to directly patch the error and create a pull request.
-If your correction is correct, I will merge the changes into the master branch.
+If your correction is valid, I will merge the changes into the master branch.

 ## Branches and Pull Requests